Robomous/unofficial-opencv-docs/README.md

 -----------------

-Unofficial documentation focused on OpenCV for Python.
+Documentation focused on OpenCV for Python.
 An open source project by Robomous for the community.

 [![Built with Starlight](https://astro.badg.es/v2/built-with-starlight/tiny.svg)](https://starlight.astro.build)